Cruduper/Synthwave-CSS-3D-Engine/capstone-proposal.md

 use javascript to make user interactivity with the 3D objects, create a rudimentary lighting system, create a "game" with some sort of objective using user interaction

+make music and or sound effects

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 javascript

+An audio DAW (I'll Presonus Studio One) and a bunch of software synthesizers and sampler plugins.

 ## Is there anything else you'd like your instructor to know?
 nope!